thomasij813/thomasij813.github.io/_posts/2015-12-01-getting-closure.md

 In this example `updateUsername` isn't that interesting of a function.
 It seems kind of trivial that we would want to keep private a function that performs a pretty simple concatenation operation.
 But you can imagine scenarios where keeping functions private is anything but trivial.

 What if instead of returning a small `profile` object, we had a function that returned a huge public API, with tons of methods and data?
 It's a safe bet that some of the methods that get returned in our public API rely on helper functions or variables that we don't want the public to be able to access directly.
 In order for the methods that were returned by the API to work outside the context of their creation, we need a way to allow them to slide back into their original scope and look up those private methods.
 This is precisely what closure affords.

+*\*\*Note: for an extended discussion on the relation of closure to APIs and modules, see [this](https://github.com/getify/You-Dont-Know-JS/blob/master/scope%20&%20closures/ch5.md#modules) section in Kyle Simpson's [You Don't Know JS: Scope & Closure](https://github.com/getify/You-Dont-Know-JS/tree/master/scope%20%26%20closures)*

 ### Wrapping up